 University Scholars students receive an outstanding education that can position them for success in any field.
 In lieu of traditional major requirements, UNSC students work with advisors and mentors in their chosen fields to craft an individualized degree plan and optimize their academic experience.
 This focused, discipline-specific study, known as a concentration, ensures the same level of preparation available in a traditional major.
 UNSC graduates are uniquely prepared for graduate school, medical school, law school, and careers across the spectrum.

-In addition to embarking upon a wide range of careers, UNSC 2019 graduates plan to attend to the following graduate, medical, and law schools in the fall of 2019.
+In addition to embarking upon a wide range of careers, UNSC graduates have attended the following graduate, medical, and law schools recently.

 - Graduate school: Columbia University (International Affairs), Durham University (Museum and Artifact Studies), Georgetown (American Government), UT School of Public Health (Public Health), Texas A&M (International Affairs), Tulane (Epidemiology), Baylor (Communication), University of Florida (Forensic Medicine), Yale Divinity (Religion)